langchain-ai/helm/charts/langsmith/docs/RUN-SUPPORT-QUERY-PG.md

 This Helm repository contains queries to produce output that the LangSmith UI does not currently support directly (e.g. obtaining trace counts for multiple organizations in a single query).

 This command takes a postgres connection string that contains an embedded name and password (which can be passed in from a call to a secrets manager) and executes a query from an input file.
-In the example below, we are using the `pg_get_trace_counts_daily.sql` input file in the `support_queries/postgres` directory.
+In the example below, we are using the `pg_get_users_by_org.sql` input file in the `support_queries/postgres` directory.

 ### Prerequisites